Louis Robinson

-Louis Robinson (1857–1928) was a 19th-century English physician, paediatrician and author.
+Louis Robinson (1857–1928) was an English physician, paediatrician and author.
 An ardent evolutionist, he helped pioneer modern child medicine during the later Victorian era, writing prolifically in journals on the emerging science of paediatrics.
 Active in scientific debate, Robinson was critiqued in some parts of the press for his outspoken evolutionary views in the wider debate between scientific theories of human origin and the religious view.

 Early life

 Born 8 August 1857 to a Quaker family in Saddlescombe near Brighton, Sussex, Robinson was educated at Quaker schools in Ackworth and York.
 His younger sister was the English novelist Maude Robinson.
 He went on to study medicine in London (at St Bartholomew's Hospital) and Newcastle upon Tyne, before graduating top of his class in 1889.
 He was married the previous year to Edith Aline Craddock, with whom he went on to have four children.